Osuna sent to Astros by Blue Jays for Giles in closer swap

-OAKLAND, Calif. — Before Roberto Osuna steps onto the mound as Houston's new closer, the Astros want him to stand in the clubhouse and explain himself.
+OAKLAND, Calif. — Swapping a closer with on-field problems for one with off-field troubles, the World Series champion Houston Astros traded Ken Giles to the Toronto Blue Jays along with a pair of pitching prospects for Roberto Osuna on Monday.

-Swapping a closer with on-field problems for one with off-field troubles, the defending World Series champion Astros traded Ken Giles to the Toronto Blue Jays along with a pair of pitching prospects for Osuna on Monday.
+The Astros lead the AL West, but were set to begin a series at Seattle having lost a season-high four in a row.
+They also acquired reliever Ryan Pressly from Minnesota last week.

 The 23-year-old Osuna is eligible to pitch in the big leagues starting Sunday after a 75-game suspension under Major League Baseball's domestic violence policy.
 He has made six scoreless one-inning appearances in the minors since July 14, the last three at Triple-A.